10 Industrials Stocks With Whale Alerts In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding DNB (NYSE:DNB), we observe a call option sweep with bullish sentiment.
-It expires in 143 day(s) on April 14, 2022.
-Parties traded 701 contract(s) at a $20.00 strike.
-This particular call needed to be split into 25 different trades to become filled.
-The total cost received by the writing party (or parties) was $77.1K, with a price of $110.0 per contract.
-There were 1690 open contracts at this strike prior to today, and today 1488 contract(s) were bought and sold.
+• Regarding BA (NYSE:BA), we observe a call option sweep with bearish sentiment.
+It expires in 84 day(s) on February 18, 2022.
+Parties traded 50 contract(s) at a $195.00 strike.
+This particular call needed to be split into 14 different trades to become filled.
+The total cost received by the writing party (or parties) was $92.7K, with a price of $1855.0 per contract.
+There were 147 open contracts at this strike prior to today, and today 354 contract(s) were bought and sold.

-• For BA (NYSE:BA), we notice a call option trade that happens to be bullish, expiring in 4 day(s) on November 26, 2021.
-This event was a transfer of 40 contract(s) at a $185.00 strike.
-The total cost received by the writing party (or parties) was $99.4K, with a price of $2485.0 per contract.
-There were 1688 open contracts at this strike prior to today, and today 357 contract(s) were bought and sold.
+• For CAR (NASDAQ:CAR), we notice a put option trade that happens to be bullish, expiring in 21 day(s) on December 17, 2021.
+This event was a transfer of 50 contract(s) at a $250.00 strike.
+The total cost received by the writing party (or parties) was $64.1K, with a price of $1282.0 per contract.
+There were 703 open contracts at this strike prior to today, and today 192 contract(s) were bought and sold.

 Options Alert Terminology